mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 Databases and files are also logically contained within the Mendix Cloud and Cloud Foundry.
 A database for a Mendix application is hosted on a separate instance of PostgreSQL, and this specific instance only allows traffic from this specific Mendix application.

-As each app environment has its own dedicated web server and firewall services, Mendix supports customization at an app environment-level through the Cloud Portal without affecting other app environments.
+As each app environment has its own dedicated web server and firewall services, Mendix supports customization at an app environment-level through the Developer Portal without affecting other app environments.
 For example, the customization of request handlers for a specific app environment is not compromised by the demands and desires of other Mendix customers.

 The app environment setup allows test, acceptance, and production instances of the same application to operate identically but independently.
 Because the app environments are fully standardized, Mendix optimizes the combination of OS, integration software, and virtualization software while implementing the highest possible degree of security and performance.
 Furthermore, Mendix offers encryption for data at rest for app environments out of the box.